Akkadu/Akkadu_Streaming_Integration/README.md

 http://localhost:3000/broadcaster

-In order to broadcast audio we need three pieces of information
+In order to broadcast audio we need three pieces of information, see "Getting configuration variables"
 - username
 - password
 - room